jmeade11/FEWD/Class2/homework/README.md

 12. Inside the work section, add your *heading* (this should be smaller than the one used previously for your headline), followed by the *paragraph* you wrote about what you do for work.
 13. You'll want to wrap this heading and paragraph inside a single `div` so that you can set the work section in columns later and keep these elements together in one column.
 14. Add an image that represents you at work.
 This could be a logo from your company website.
 Do you remember how to get an image from a website with the right-click?
 15. Do the same for the hobbies section, adding a heading, intro paragraph and a list of your hobbies.
-Remember to wrap them all in a `div.
+Remember to wrap them all in a `div`.
-16. Finally, use what you learned today about adding content images with the `img` tag and insert all of your pictures into the gallery section.
+16. Finally, use what you learned about adding content images with the `img` tag and insert all of your pictures into the gallery section.

 <details>
   <summary><strong>GET A HINT</strong></summary>